Skip to content

 When to use LiteDto:

-• You don’t need validation or type casting
+• You want validation and type casting with minimal overhead

 • You want simple, clean code